 - CON: Can't avoid the rain

 One of the things that new arrivals soon realise is that it rains a lot.
-The city doesn’t experience a particularly ‘dry season’, and the middle months of the year are the rainiest.
+The city doesn’t experience a particularly ‘dry season’ but the middle months of the year are the rainiest.
 Put on the raincoats and trudge through it!

 Getting around in Auckland

 Transport and driving networks and systems are well run and well maintained in Auckland, and new arrivals with a driver's licence in English won't need an International Driving Permit.

 + PRO: City-centre public transport opportunities

 One can travel efficiently with public transport in Auckland.
-The availability of buses, trains and ferries makes getting around the city easy.
-Still, options further afield outside the city are limited and many people prefer to drive.
-Factor in the costs of buying a personal vehicle.
+The availability of buses, trains and ferries makes getting around the city pretty straightforward.
+That said, public transport options outside the city are limited and many people prefer to drive.
+Expats should factor in the costs of buying a personal vehicle.

 - CON: Traffic is a problem

 City life in Auckland, unfortunately, comes with heavy congestion, with peak morning and evening traffic easily adding an extra 20 minutes to commutes.
 Traffic is something residents will have to deal with, and hopefully moves to promote public transport will improve the situation.

 Accommodation in Auckland

-When finding a place to call home, expats must consider the type of accommodation they would prefer, as well as the distance to work and schools, factoring in traffic.
+When finding a place to call home, expats must consider the type of accommodation they would prefer, as well as the distance to work and schools, while also factoring in traffic.

 + PRO: Neighbourhoods boast diverse atmospheres

 Whether looking for a beachfront neighbourhood, an area perfect for morning runs, a quirky atmosphere or a home with the best restaurants around the corner, Auckland's suburbs and housing suit diverse tastes.
-For example, Parnell, one of the city’s oldest and most affluent suburbs affords comfortable accommodation and upmarket boutiques and eateries, while Kingsland is known for its trendy vibe, live music nights and the nearby Eden Park stadium.
+Parnell, for instance, is one of the city’s oldest and most affluent suburbs and affords comfortable accommodation, upmarket boutiques and eclectic eateries, while Kingsland is known for its trendy vibe, live music nights and the famous nearby Eden Park stadium.